walmartlabs/concord-website/docs/getting-started/policies.md

 ```

 In this example, all versions of the `ansible-tasks` dependency lower than
-`1.13.1` will be rejected.
+`1.13.1` are rejected.

-Another example: warn users every time they are trying to use non-`mvn`
+Another example, warn users every time they are trying to use non-`mvn`
 dependencies:

 ```json